Users actions

 ${ .process.state == "COMPLETED" }

-Then the result will be false and the user action will not be shown to the user, click here to see it in action.
+will not be shown to the user, click here to see it in

 Permissions

-It is possible to configure which users have the possibility to execute the defined User Action.
+It is possible to configure which users have the possibility to execute the defined User action.
 That is, the user actions will be shown only to those users who satisfy this permission restriction and of course, the availability expression if any.

 Initiator